 |If the product is set as default, the value should read:

-percent – percent value calculated from bundle price
+percent – percent value calculated from a bundle price

-Now that we are done with the option values let’s copy all the examples from the table to compose them together.
-When done we will see how a single simple product assigned to the bundle will look like in the bundle_values column of the import table:
+Now that we are done with the option values, let’s copy all the examples from the table to compose them together into an option of a Magento 2 bundle product:

-As you can see we used comma to separate attribute the values and pipe to end the line.
-After the pipe we can add another simple product in the same pattern.
+As you can see, we used commas to separate attribute values and pipe to end the line.
+After the pipe, you can add another simple product following the same pattern.

 - Products are separated by pipe symbol: …,default_qty=10|name=123,…

 - If bundle Dynamic Price is enabled you don’t need price and price_type values.
 If Dynamic Price is disabled make sure to include price and price_type values.

 - If you do not want customers to define product quantity set can_change_qty to ‘0’.

 That’s pretty much it, now you can fill in bundle_values for your import table properly.
 If you still have any questions – make sure to leave a comment at the end of this article.